H-1B Processing Time Texas Service Center 2026

 Tips to Avoid Delays

-While specific H-1B data is unavailable, here are general best practices to minimize processing delays:
+While specific H-1B processing data is limited in the current dataset, several best practices can help minimize delays:

-- Ensure all required forms are included with original signatures
+- Ensure all required forms are completed accurately and signed

 Common RFE Triggers